Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: Appendix C : Quasi two-dimensional MHD

 \section{Appendix C : Quasi two-dimensional MHD}

-The MHD equations that we are going to consider now can be written as Lorentz force in the momentum conservation equation coupled to the Maxwell's equation giving the evolution of the magnetic field.
-We first consider the Ohm's law in the form:
+The MHD equations that we are going to consider now can be written as a Lorentz force in the momentum conservation equation coupled to Maxwell's equations giving the evolution of the magnetic field.
+We first consider Ohm's law in the form:

 where, ${\bm E}$ is the electric field, ${\bm v}$ is the velocity field, ${\bm B}$ is the magnetic field, ${\bm J}$ is the current density field, $D$ is the resistivity, and $d_i$ is the ion inertial length.
 The presence of $d_i$ ensures that Hall effect of the electrons in the presence of magnetic field is taken into account in the Ohm's law.
-The presence of the ion inertial length in these equations make them what is called the Hall MHD equations~\cite{Banerjee2013,Yadav2021,Mininni2003,Mininni2007,Shaikh2009,Galtier2007,Sahraoui2007, Meyrand2012}.
+The presence of the ion inertial length in these equations makes them what is called Hall MHD equations~\cite{Banerjee2013,Yadav2021,Mininni2003,Mininni2007,Shaikh2009,Galtier2007,Sahraoui2007, Meyrand2012}.
 By taking a curl of the above equation and using the Maxwell's equation $\partial_t {\bm B} = - c \nabla \times {\bm E}$ we can eliminate the induced electric field and write the equation in terms of ${\bm B}$ and ${\bm J}$ as:

 We now further note that in the dynamics of plasma the time derivative of the electric field has negligible contribution which allows us the use the Maxwell's equation $(4 \pi / c){\bm J} = \nabla \times {\bm B}$.
 Finally, the momentum conservation is given by the Navier-Stokes equation where the magnetic field enters as the Lorentz force term: